marcindulak/vagrant-haproxy-pcs-ansible-tutorial-centos7/README.md

 The screenshots below show how the same API data are presented in the console and graph.

 ![up_console](https://raw.github.com/marcindulak/vagrant-haproxy-pcs-ansible-tutorial-centos7/master/screenshots/up_console.png)

 ![up_graph](https://raw.github.com/marcindulak/vagrant-haproxy-pcs-ansible-tutorial-centos7/master/screenshots/up_graph.png)

 For an introduction to `prometheus` see "An introduction to monitoring and alerting with time-series at scale, with Prometheus" https://www.youtube.com/watch?v=gNmWzkGViAY. `prometheus` provides it's own alerting system, but it is not configured here.
 See "PromCon 2016: Alerting in the Prometheus Universe - Fabian Reinartz" https://www.youtube.com/watch?v=yrK6z3fpu1E for more details about alerting in `prometheus`.

-The initial setup of the VMs and `ansible` playbook use internet downloads (one should use a local proxy instead) and most likely the initial configuration of some components will fail.
+The initial setup of the VMs and `ansible` playbook use internet downloads (one should use a local proxy of software mirrors instead) and most likely the initial configuration of some components will fail.
 Further `ansible` runs should be performed from the `mgt` server to hopefully correct the initial problems:

         $ vagrant ssh mgt1.mydomain -c "ansible-playbook -i /vagrant/ansible/hosts.yml /vagrant/ansible/playbook.yml"

 Alternatively, this `ansible` playbook could be let run by `vagrant` by:

-        $ vagrant provision --mgt1.mydomain
+        $ vagrant provision mgt1.mydomain

 The application should be accesible now on `mgt`:80 which points to the Virtual IP managed by the `pacemaker`/`corosync` cluster, and the corresponding port forwarded by `vagrant` to `localhost`:40080: